Unilever Spread Trading

 How to Spread Bet on Unilever?

-If an investor wants to invest in UK companies such as Unilever then one option could be to spread trade on the Unilever share price.
+If an investor is looking to speculate on companies like Unilever then one option could be to spread bet on the Unilever share price.

-Looking at a spread betting website like Financial Spreads, we can see that they have priced the Unilever Rolling Daily market at 2329.8p - 2333.2p.
-This means an investor could spread trade on the Unilever shares:
+Logging into SelftradeMarkets, we can see that they are currently valuing the Unilever Rolling Daily market at 2329.8p - 2333.2p.
+This means you can put a spread bet on the Unilever share price:

-Unilever Spread Betting Example Rising above 2333.2p, or
+Unilever Spread Trading Example Rising above 2333.2p, or

-Whilst financial spread trading on FTSE 350 equities you trade in £x per penny.
-Therefore, if you choose to have a stake of £3 per penny and the Unilever shares move 29p then that would change your bottom line by £87. £3 per penny x 29p = £87.
+Whilst financial spread trading on UK shares you trade in £x per penny.
+As a result, if your stake was £3 per penny and the Unilever shares move 29p then there would be a difference to your bottom line of £87. £3 per penny x 29p = £87.

 Rolling Daily Shares Markets

-One important thing to note is that this is a Rolling Daily Market and so there is no set settlement date for this market.
-If your trade is open at the end of the day, it just rolls over to the next trading session.
+One important thing to note is that this is a Rolling Daily Market and so it does not have a settlement date.
+You do not have to close your trade, should it still be open at the end of the trading day, it will roll over to the next session.

-Unilever Spread Trading Example Increase - then you'll pay a small overnight financing fee, or
+Unilever Trading Example Increase - then you will be charged a small overnight financing fee, or

-Unilever Spread Trading Example Decrease - then you'll usually receive a small credit to your account
+Unilever Trading Example Decrease - then a small payment will usually be credited to your account

-Then you could decide that you are going to buy a spread bet at 2333.2p for a stake of £2 per penny.
+Then you might decide that you want to buy at 2333.2p for a stake of, for the sake of argument, £2 per penny.

-With such a bet you make a profit of £2 for every penny that the Unilever shares increase and go higher than 2333.2p.
-On the other hand, you will lose £2 for every penny that the Unilever market decreases below 2333.2p.
+With such a spread bet you win £2 for every penny that the Unilever shares move above 2333.2p.
+Conversely, however, you will make a loss of £2 for every penny that the Unilever market falls below 2333.2p.

-Considering this from another angle, should you ‘Buy’ a spread bet then your P&L is calculated by taking the difference between the final price of the market and the initial price you bought the market at.
-You then multiply that difference in price by the stake.
+Looked at another way, if you buy a spread bet then your profit/loss is worked out by taking the difference between the closing price of the market and the initial price you bought the spread at.
+You then multiply that price difference by your stake.

-As a result, if after a few hours the share price started to rise you might decide to close your spread bet in order to guarantee your profit.
-Taking this a step further, if the market did go up then the spread, set by the spread trading firm, might move up to 2403.2p - 2406.6p.
-To settle/close your trade you would sell at 2403.2p.
-So, with the same £2 stake you would calculate your profit as:
+With this in mind, if after a few hours the stock rose then you might want to close your trade in order to lock in your profit.
+Therefore, if the market moved up then the spread, set by the spread trading firm, might move up to 2403.2p - 2406.6p.
+You would close your trade by selling at 2403.2p.
+Therefore, with the same £2 stake:

 P&L = (Settlement Level - Initial Level) x stake